At breakfast the next morn, she leaned toward Grimme and whispered, “Did you talk about the bills with your paramours?”

 “What is the duke to him?”

-He paused yet again.
-“There is concern even if I have one.
-The old duke had a legitimate heir.
-Sheffield challenged the babe’s legitimacy, as the old duke did not care for women, and it was rumored he was not the babe’s father.
+“After the old duke was killed, Sheffield challenged the babe’s legitimacy, as the old duke did not care for women, and it was rumored he was not the babe’s father.
 That challenge did not hold, as the babe was born in wedlock and the old duke declared him his, then the old duke was murdered.
 Soon after that, the babe disappeared.
 Was he murdered?
-Did someone spirit him away to save his life?”
+Did someone spirit him away to save his life?
+A babe’s dead body was eventually found, possibly … six months later.
+I am not quite sure on that.
+But it was too fresh; it was not the body of a babe long dead.”

 “So there could be a legitimate duke somewhere.”